 This clause facilitates development by promoting efficient infrastructure and transport systems.
 The aim to create progressive town centers and well-planned areas with managed growth supports the improvement of road infrastructure to meet the needs of future generations and enhance connectivity.

-Comment: Crossing upgrade meets the clause above.
+Comment: The proposed development meets the clause above.

 Clauses 1.2(2)(h) and (i):